 It was at this race that when Ginther was asked what the difference was between the Lotus 30 and 40.
-His answer was that they took the Lotus 30, made 10 more mistakes and called it the Lotus 40.
+He answered that they took the Lotus 30, made ten more mistakes and called it the Lotus 40.

-As no one appears to have been there to actually write down Ginther’s exact words, we have used the paraphrased quote as printed in Motoring News.
-One week after the Motoring News article was printed, Autosport came out with the following:
+As no one appears to have been there to write down Ginther’s exact words, we have used the paraphrased quote as printed in Motoring News.
+One week after the Motoring News article was published, Autosport came out with the following:

 “As one wag put it, ‘The Lotus 40 seems to be nothing but a Lotus 30 with 10 new mistakes added.'”

-The version of the quote that one reads today is simply that a Lotus 40 is a Lotus 30 with 10 more mistakes.
-Since Autosport didn’t seem to know who had actually make the remark, it seems likely that the exact wording of their ‘quote’ is in doubt.
+The version of the quote that one reads today is simply that a Lotus 40 is a Lotus 30 with ten more mistakes.
+Since Autosport didn’t seem to know who made the remark, it seems likely that the exact wording of their ‘quote’ is in doubt.

-Today, Ritchie’s jab is just about the only information that can be found about the Lotus 40.
+Today, Ritchie’s jab is just about the only information found about the Lotus 40.
 And while there is some truth in his comment, as it appears that Lotus had lost its focus on producing sports car prototypes.
-The McLaren, Lola, and Chapparal were better designed cars than the Lotus, and perhaps more importantly for this type of racing, the Chevrolet and Oldsmobile engines were lighter and had more power than the Ford.
-And perhaps, Lotus simply seemed to be more interested in Formula 1 and Indianapolis, leaving little time and possibly no desire to produce a response to the other manufacturer’s cars.
+The McLaren, Lola, and Chapparal were better-designed cars than the Lotus, and perhaps more importantly for this type of racing, the Chevrolet and Oldsmobile engines were lighter and had more power than the Ford.
+And maybe, Lotus was more interested in Formula 1 and Indianapolis, leaving little time and possibly no desire to produce a response to the other manufacturer’s cars.